-Jay Gordon grew up in Chicago, the center of the blues world.
+Jay Gordon (nine time award winner) grew up in Chicago, the center of the blues world.
 Throughout his career, Jay Gordon has become famous for his slashing guitar solos, his passionate vocals, and his dedication to the blues.
 While his inspirations have included Buddy Guy, Johnny Winter, Jimi Hendrix and Stevie Ray Vaughan, he does not sound like any of his predecessors and has long had his own distinctive voice.
 Never interested in merely recreating the past, Jay has moved the blues forward to the 21st century, infusing the music with the fire and power of rock while carving out his own place in the music world.

 Gordon has recorded 17 CDs, his latest cd in 2019 Slide Rules received world wide air play. headlined his own European tours and gained a worldwide reputation.

 He was one of 50 guitarists picked by Eric Clapton (who was very impressed after hearing one of Jay's CDs) to perform at the 2004 Crossroads Guitar Festival.